amhe1346/CP1_Boiko_Heerten_Swanson/README.md

 so all the math has been working, but the x and y variables have actually been switched this whole time !

 4. notices sometimes arrows anddots dont amtch colors green arrow to bluedot

+Evan: Debugging
+1. added labels to the robots, their goals, and when robots are at their goals.
+This will help with identificaiton.